 Yes.
 There is no exemption for paying the Federal Insurance Contribution Act (FICA) payroll taxes that fund the Social Security and Medicare systems.
 As long as you work in a job that is covered by Social Security, FICA taxes will be withheld from your paycheck.

 The same goes if you remain actively self-employed.
 If your annual net profit from your business is more than $400, you have to pay your share of Social Security and Medicare — as both employer and employee — via the Self-Employed Contributions Act (SECA) taxes you pay with your federal tax return.

 Keep in mind

-Your work income could lower your benefit if you claimed Social Security before reaching full retirement age (currently 66 and 2 months and gradually rising over the next several years to 67).
-That’s because early filers are subject to Social Security earnings limits, which trigger withholding from benefits if your income exceeds an annual cap (in 2021, it’s $18,960).
+Your work income could lower your benefit if you claimed Social Security before reaching full retirement age (66 and 6 months for people born in 1957 and gradually rising to 67 for those born in 1960 or later).
+That’s because early filers are subject to Social Security earnings limits, which trigger withholding from benefits if your income exceeds an annual cap (in 2024, it’s $22,320).